 The Apple HomePod has a better overall performance than the Sonos One SL.
 The Apple has a better-balanced sound profile capable of reproducing more low-bass, and it can get louder with fewer compression artifacts.
 It also has Siri voice assistant built-in, which offers excellent performance.
-However, the Sonos has bass and treble sliders to help adjust its sound, and it feels somewhat better-built.
+That said, it may be harder to find in new condition since it's been discontinued.
+However, the Sonos has bass and treble sliders to help adjust its sound, and it feels somewhat better built.

 The Bose SoundLink Revolve is a more versatile speaker than the Sonos One SL.
 The Bose is smaller, better-built, has a wider soundstage, and supports your phone's voice assistant.
 Since it's battery-powered, you can also take it with you outside, and it supports Bluetooth for easy wireless streaming.
 However, the Sonos supports Wi-Fi, and it has bass and treble sliders to help customize its sound.
 It also has a Trueplay feature, which allows the speaker to adjust its audio reproduction to better-suit the room it's in.

 The Sonos Move is a better speaker than the Sonos One SL.
 The Move is battery-powered and has a built-in carrying handle, making it more portable.
 It can get louder and has better directivity so its soundstage may be perceived as more open and spacious.
 It also offers fantastic voice assistant support with Google Assistant and Alexa built-in, and can understand your commands from far away and in noisy environments.